 In the challenging times brought about by school closures during the COVID-19 period, all schools' staff are facing major changes.
 How are school libraries involved?
-ASLA invites you to share your good news story and tell us how your library is supporting teachers and parents during this crisis.
+ASLA invites you to share your good news story and tell us how your library is supporting teachers and parents.
 We will publish these stories here on our website and on the ASLA Facebook page.

 Send us your story.
 Include images if possible but please ensure appropriate permissions are in place for publication in these spaces.